Royal Naval Air Service Pilot 1914–18

 • Product Form: Paperback

 Adam Hook studied graphic design, and began his work as an illustrator in 1983.
-He specializes in detailed historical reconstructions, and has illustrated Osprey titles on the Aztecs, the Greeks, several 19th-century American subjects, and a number of books in the Fortress series.
+He specializes in detailed historical reconstructions, and has illustrated Osprey titles on various historical subjects.
 His work features in exhibitions and publications throughout the world.